 The town was established in 1869 as "Palmerston", and was renamed in 1911.
 A significant event in the town's history happened in 1974 when Cyclone Tracy swept across the coast.
 It destroyed more than half of the buildings, killing around 70 people.

 Cyclone-proofing doesn't make for beautiful architecture, but today Darwin is an attractive blend of reconstructions and the few surviving colonial buildings.
 Interesting sites are the museum Fannie Bay Gaol, Old Admiralty House, Victoria Hotel, Chinese Temple, the Civic Centre with "Tree of Knowledge" banyan tree and Government House (1883).
 The Northern Territory Museum of Arts and Sciences, located on the shores of Fannie Bay, is a contemporary installation with good exhibitions of Aboriginal art, Asian and Pacific exhibits.
-The Botanical Gardens display the great variety of tropical flora.
-The city is closely identified with, and serves as gateway to Kakadu National Park which lies around 125 miles (200 km) to the east.
+The Botanical Gardens display a great variety of tropical flora.
+The city is closely identified with, and serves as gateway to Kakadu National Park which lies around 125 mi (200 km) to the east.
 To the south lies Litchfield National Park, Edith Falls and Katherine Gorge.

 Darwin cruise terminal

 Cruise ships to Darwin AU dock at Fort Hill Wharf.
 The wharf was purposefully built in 2008 and used exclusively for docking of cruise vessels.
-Cruise companies usually provide shuttle bus service between the port and city center.
+Cruise line companies usually provide shuttle bus service between the port and city center.

 The cruise terminal complex includes an air-conditioned terminal building, mini-market and car parking (with capacity to handle large tourist buses).
 The terminal building is modern and equipped with security screening, baggage x-ray scanners, manned check points.